Science

 Pupils should be taught to:

-- describe the simple functions of the basic parts of the digestive system in humans.
+- Describe the simple functions of the basic parts of the digestive system in humans.

-- identify the different types of teeth in humans and their simple functions.
+- Identify the different types of teeth in humans and their simple functions.

-- construct and interpret a variety of food chains, identifying producers, predators and prey.
+- Construct and interpret a variety of food chains, identifying producers, predators and prey.

 States of matter